CityofToronto/bdit_data-sources/volumes/vds/readme.md

 # Table Structure

 ## vds.raw_vdsdata
-This table contains parsed data from ITSC public.vdsdata.
+This table contains parsed data from ITSC `public.vdsdata` which stores binned detector volumes (20s bins for RESCU).

-Column `volume_veh_per_hr` stores the volumes in vehicles per hour for that bin.
-Note that different sensors have different bin width which affects the conversion from volume to count (see `vds.detector_expected_bins`).
-For details on converting `raw_vdsdata` to 15 minute counts, see `vds.counts_15min` or the corresponding [insert script](<sql/insert/insert_counts_15min.sql>).
+- Column `volume_veh_per_hr` stores the volumes in vehicles per hour for that bin.
+Note that different sensors have different bin width which affects the conversion from volume to count (see `vds.detector_inventory.expected_bins`).
+- For details on converting `raw_vdsdata` to 15 minute counts, see `vds.counts_15min` or the corresponding [insert script](<sql/insert/insert_counts_15min.sql>).
 This method assumes both missing bins and zero values are zeros, in line with old pipeline.
-This table retains zero bins to enable potential future differente treatment of missing and zero values.
+- This table retains zero bins to enable potential future differente treatment of missing and zero values.
-Contains `division_id IN (2, 8001)`.
-A one day sample for `division_id = 8001` was explored under the heading [vds.raw_vdsdata_div8001](#vdsraw_vdsdata_div8001); more investigation is needed to determine what this data can be used for.
+- Contains data for `division_id IN (2, 8001)`.
-Foreign keys `vdsconfig_uid`, `entity_location_uid` are added via trigger on insertion to this table.
+- Foreign keys `vdsconfig_uid`, `entity_location_uid` are added via trigger on insertion to this table.

-This table is partitioned first on `division_id` and further partitioned by `dt`, which should result in faster queries especially on division_id = 2 which is much lower volume data and more commonly used.
+- This table is partitioned first on `division_id` and further partitioned by `dt`, which should result in faster queries especially on `division_id = 2` which is much lower volume data and more commonly used.
 Be sure to reference `dt` instead of `datetime_15min` in your WHERE clauses to make effective use of these partitions.

 Row count: 1,203,083 (7 days)
 | column_name       | data_type                   | sample              | description   |